r-wenger/MultiFranceFences/README.md

 }
 ```

+---

-## License
+## 📜 License

-This repository is licensed under the MIT License.
-See `LICENSE` for more details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.